K-Kilel/Dimensionality-Reduction-Association-Rule-Analysis-and-Anomaly-Detection-using-R-Language/README.md

 ### Part 3: Association Rules

-This section will requires creation association rules that will allow you to identify relationships between variables in the dataset.
+This section requires creation association rules that will allow you to identify relationships between variables in the dataset.

 ### Part 4: Anomaly Detection